quorumcontrol/tupelo-docs/tutorials/node.md

 ## Commentary
 Read below if you'd like a (brief) explanation of what each of the above steps does.

-1. setup a connection to the default community and Tupelo TestNet
+1. Setup a connection to the default community and Tupelo TestNet
 ```
 > const community = await sdk.Community.getDefault()
 ```

-2. Generate a new public/private keypair
+1. Generate a new public/private keypair
 ```
 > const key = await sdk.EcdsaKey.generate()
 ```